ysharplanguage/FastJsonParser/README.md

 This aims at parsing textual JSON data, and to deserialize it into our (strongly typed) [POCO](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object)s, as fast as possible.

-For now ( * ), the only tiers of interest for this parser are the desktop/server tiers.
-There are other JSON librairies with good performance, and already well tested/documented, which *also* support mobile devices that run more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).
+For now ( * ), the only tiers of interest for this parser are the desktop / server tiers.
+There are other JSON librairies with good performance, and already well tested / documented, which *also* support mobile / handheld devices that run more limited flavors of .NET (e.g., [Json.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).

 (* i.e., until it gets stable enough and I hear people's interest for it to run elsewhere)

-This JSON parser / deserializer thus aims first at staying "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run the full .NET).
+This JSON parser / deserializer thus aims first at staying "simple", short, fast, and for use by some desktop- or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run the full .NET).

 Nevertheless, [Sami](https://github.com/sami1971) has just recently been able to do a quick performance test on his Android device (as the code could luckily compile for it *as-is*), and came up with a few benchmark results (a dozen or so) which do seem encouraging - i.e., see this thread of Xamarin's Android forum: